peterthehan/create-discord-bot/README.md

    mv .env.example .env
    ```

-3. Open the `.env` file and add your Discord bot token value.
+3. Open the `.env` file and add your Discord bot token.

 4. Finally, run the following command to start the bot: